iamjimtaylor/iamjimtaylor/_posts/2016-03-28-running-a-sunday-league-football-team.md

 I'd call the lads into a circle, ask for everyone's attention and try and give instructions of how I wanted them to play.
 I tried to be positive.
 It wasn't easy.
 Especially when we'd been beat 6-2 the week before.

-You'd get one or two who'd completely ignoring you.
+The majority would completely ignore you.
 I'd ask them to keep the ball and let the opposition chase it.
 Don't take risks at the back and take a shot.

 I'd then name the starting 11 only for one of the lads to come up and ask "where am I playing?" ...
 I'd then smell lasts nights party on their breath and question whether if I'd made a mistake starting them.
 "I'm sound Jim, honest".